Stkrr002/Medicoz/README.md

-# White Label Solution for Hospitals and Clinics
+# Medicoz - White Label Solution for Hospitals and Clinics with Power of AI

 ## Project Overview